Choosing a Star Tracker for Astrophotography

 The Milky Way from a dark sky location.
 Stack of 60 x 2-minute exposures at ISO 1600.

-In fact, a lot of the star trackers available online today come in a potentially confusing number of packages and bundles.
-My advice is that you invest in a system that can not only handle your intended payload (and then some) but also provide you with features that make imaging in the field easier and more enjoyable.
+Many of the star trackers available online today come in potentially confusing packages and bundles.
+My advice is that you invest in a system that can handle your intended payload (and then some) and provide you with features that make imaging in the field easier and more enjoyable.

-A camera mount with motorized equatorial tracking capabilities isn’t just useful for wide swaths of stars in the night sky, but for solar system subjects too.
-Moon photography can be made easier by compensating for the rotation of the Earth.
+A camera mount with motorized equatorial tracking capabilities is useful for photographing wide swaths of stars in the night sky and the solar system.
+Compensating for the rotation of the Earth can also make moon photography easier.

 You can also photograph planets at short focal lengths on a star tracker, as seen in the image of the planet Venus and the moon below.
 As long as the mount has been polar aligned and balanced, longer focal lengths (up to about 500mm are practical)